 The most popular herbs for diabetes include:

-As we mentioned, fiber helps control the blood sugar levels, so adding these fiber-rich herbs to your diet will surely help your diabetes treatment.
+As we mentioned, fiber helps control blood sugar levels, so adding these fiber-rich herbs to your diet will surely help your diabetes treatment.

 Note: Ginseng can interact with warfarin and other medications.

 Magnesium deficiency is linked to diabetes complications and abnormalities in the secretion of insulin.
-What’s more, one meta-analysis of diabetes and magnesium research dating from 2011 has discovered that lack of this mineral increases the risk of developing diabetes.
+What’s more, one meta-analysis of diabetes and magnesium research dating from 2011 has discovered that a lack of this mineral increases the risk of developing diabetes.